Facebook Pixel

 Pixels

 Let’s go deeper down this rabbit hole, to begin with, pixels are digital and are only ever displayed as a perfect square grid on a monitor, imagine a Greek mosaic, each square tile is a pixel and the more pixels you have, the easier it is to add detail to an image.
-DPI, or dots per inch, are actually like microscopic polka dots, each with space in between each one so is less precise but often look softer or smoother.
+DPI, or dots per inch, are like microscopic polka dots, each with space in between each one so is less precise but often looks softer or smoother.

 Pixels are made up of RGB colours, if you’re not sure what RGB means we have a blog explaining what is RBG here.
 Essentially, each pixel can be a mixture of red, green and blue to make the individual pixel appear as any colour you want.